antoine-germain/antoine-germain.github.io/content/_index.md

 title = "Homepage"
 +++

-## Hello!
-I'm Antoine Germain.

-Welcome to my webpage!
+## Welcome to my webpage!!
+I'm Antoine.

 I am a E.G. de Barsy Research Fellow at the [F.R.S-F.N.R.S.](https://www.frs-fnrs.be/en/le-fnrs/missions-du-fnrs) and a PhD candidate in economics at CORE/[LIDAM](https://uclouvain.be/en/research-institutes/lidam), UCLouvain.
 I am also part of the [European Doctoral Program in Economics](https://uclouvain.be/en/research-institutes/lidam/core/edp.html).